KindMinotaur/ansible_course/README.md

 # ansible_course
-Files for an Ansible course
+Repository for files for the course